Octobug/notes/computer_security/identity_management/solving_identity_management_in_modern_applications/03_evolution_of_identity.md

 The ***Web Services Federation Language (WS-Fed)*** federation framework was created by an industry coalition as part of a larger set of protocols known as the `WS-∗` specifications.
-The WS-Fed 1.2 specification was published as an OASIS standard in 2009 and provided mechanisms whereby “authorized access to resources managed in one realm can be provided to security principals whose identities are managed in other realms.”
+[The WS-Fed 1.2 specification was published as an OASIS standard in 2009](http://docs.oasis-open.org/wsfed/federation/v1.2/os/ws-federation-1.2-spec-os.html) and provided mechanisms whereby
+[“authorized access to resources managed in one realm can be provided to security principals whose identities are managed in other realms”](http://docs.oasis-open.org/wsfed/federation/v1.2/os/ws-federation-1.2-spec-os.html).

 It was taken up in many enterprise environments and, like SAML 2, is still in use today in many corporate settings.